JuanJFarina/JuanJFarina/README.md

 ### 🚀 My recent projects:

+- **My Portfolio** (https://juanjfarina.github.io/portfolio): this is my portfolio and, besides beeing able to see my other projects and related info, the portfolio itself was a project for showcasing some of my Front-End skills: it's built using Bootstrap and React and has many small effects, animations and hidden easter eggs.
 - **Academia Rosario Ballet** (https://www.academiarosarioballet.com.ar): this was my last website before updating my knowledge with new techs and development paradigms.
 It's built on vanilla JS with Bootstrap, AJAX, PHP and MySQL.
 It features a wide variety of implementations, from registration, login, dashboard, student's task to complete online, an online library with PDF visualization and a video gallery, both of these with many searching filters.
+- **Meta Capstone Project** (https://juanjfarin.github.io): this is the final assignment of the Meta Professional Certification, I had to build the homepage and booking table pages of the Little Lemon website alongside every component and style, based on a Figma wireframe and UI kit.
+The site is build taking into consideration the correct use of semantic HTML5, role ARIAS and inputs validations.
+It's made with Bootstrap and React, using also Formik and Yup.

 ### 📫 Let's Connect !